Mindera/latte-pageobject/README.md

 Latte Page Object
 =========

-A small library for creating your page objects with a fluid, creamy and delicious BDD-like API with the ability to add `crunchy` properties that adds special personal flavour to your page objects for browser automation tests.
+A small library to allow creating your page objects with a fluid, creamy and delicious BDD-like API with the ability to add `crunchy` properties that adds special personal flavour to your page objects for browser automation tests.

 ## Installation